Cryptocurrency crackdowns continue as FCA bans ‘the world's largest crypto exchange’ in the UK

 According to the FCA, those using such platforms and trading in crypto “should do further research on the product you are considering and the firm you are considering investing with.”

-Last night (June 28), UK-based users began reporting that after the confusion surrounding Binance’s future in the UK, they were unable to make Faster Payment withdrawals from their accounts on Binance’s website, Binance.com.
+On June 28, UK-based users began reporting that after the confusion surrounding Binance’s future in the UK, they were unable to make Faster Payment withdrawals from their accounts on Binance’s website.

-It seems that the payment channel and network allowing UK users to make fast withdrawals from their accounts in GBP sterling had been put ‘under maintenance’ yesterday evening.
+Those logging into their account and preparing to make withdrawals were confronted with a notice that the payment channel allowing UK users to make fast withdrawals from their accounts in GBP sterling was ‘under maintenance’.

-The suspension has continued today (June 29), with UK users unable to make faster payment withdrawals or payment to card accounts.

-The decision has left many users frustrated and sceptical as to the timing of this maintenance, after the Binance stressed that the FCA’s warning would not have an impact on their services or UK users.
+The decision left many users frustrated and sceptical as to the timing of this maintenance, with it coming just hours after news of the FCA’s ban on the platform broke online.